-Although the BRIR may just sound like a click or pop, it may work quite realistically when convolved with a signal less transient than an ideal Dirac delta function.
-To get a more realistic presentation of a BRIR as it would sound in the real world you might want to convolve it with the Clapping signal file, an anechoic recording of clapping hands, which is a less transient signal than an ideal impulse.
+Note: a BRIR may sound unrealistic, because it is not a signal that you usually hear in real life.
+For a more realistic sound, you can convolve it with the signal Clapping, an anechoic recording of clapping hands, which is a less transient signal than an ideal impulse.